harnesscloud/ansible-deployment-harness/README.md

 authorized_keys from your frontend account to the root account on each of your nodes.

-### Step 3: use ansible to prep your nodes and deploy the HARNESS platform
+### Step 3: use ansible to deploy the HARNESS platform

 Change to the ansible-deployment-harness-demo-g5k directory and run the following two commands:

-    ansible-playbook -i inventories/g5k.ini provisioning/prep.yml
     ansible-playbook -i inventories/g5k.ini provisioning/deploy.yml

 Using HARNESS on Grid5000